RazaJavaid2004/CXX-Language-Course/README.md

 ## Repository Structure
 The files are organized into clear directories to make it easy to navigate the different types of work.
-● practice-codes/: A collection of small code snippets and programs for personal practice and experimentation.
+● practice-codes/: A collection of small programs for personal practice and experimentation.
 ● projects/: This directory contains larger, self-contained projects.
 Each project is in its own subfolder.
 ● labs/: Code and solutions for the weekly laboratory sessions.
 ● assignments/: Solutions to the graded assignments given throughout the semester.